 - Darwin Core terms

-The OBIS schema was an OBIS extension to Darwin Core 1.2., which was based on Simple Darwin Core, a subset of Darwin Core which does not allow any structure beyond rows and columns.
-It added some terms which were important for OBIS but not supported by Darwin Core at the time (e.g. start and end date and start and end latidude and longitude, depth range, lifestage and terms for abundance, biomass and sample size).
+The old OBIS schema was an OBIS extension to Darwin Core 1.2., which was based on Simple Darwin Core, a subset of Darwin Core which does not allow any structure beyond rows and columns.
+It added some terms which were important for OBIS, but were not supported by Darwin Core at the time (e.g. start and end date and start and end latidude and longitude, depth range, lifestage and terms for abundance, biomass and sample size).

 Darwin Core terms

 DwC terms correspond to the column names of your dataset.
 A list of all possible Darwin Core terms can be found on TDWG.
-Below is an overview of the most important Darwin Core terms to consider when contributing to OBIS, with guidelines regarding their use.
-A spreadsheet template with all terms relevant for OBIS can be found here.
+Below is an overview of the most relevant Darwin Core terms to consider when contributing to OBIS, with guidelines regarding their use.

 Taxonomy and identification

 scientificName (required term) should always contain the originally recorded scientific name, even if the name is currently a synomym.
 This is necessary to be able to track back records to the original dataset.
 The name should be at the lowest possible taxonomic rank, preferably at species level or lower, but higher ranks, such as genus, family, order, class etc are also acceptable.
 We recommend to not include authorship in

 scientificName term should only contain the name and not identification qualifications (such as ?, confer or affinity), which should instead be supplied in the

 taxonRemarks can capture comments or notes about the taxon or name.